guymayer1/drone/README.md

 # Complex Queries

-## Use this to see which drones that are in flight are low on battery (and need to find a charging station soon)
+## Categorize every drone in flight into categories: if battery level is above 67, it is "good to go."
+If it is below 67 or below but above 33, list it as "Monitor Battery."
+If it is lower than 33, list it as "Charge soon."

 ### Managerial Explanation: This query helps managers quickly evaluate which active drones are in strong condition and which may need charging soon.
 Instead of only showing a battery number, it translates battery levels into more practical categories, making it easier to prioritize operational decisions and respond quickly when a drone may need to leave service for charging.

 #### SELECT *, CASE     WHEN battery > 67 THEN "Good to go"       WHEN battery > 33 THEN "Monitor Battery" WHEN battery <= 32 THEN "Charge Soon" END AS BatteryLevel FROM Drone WHERE status = "In-Flight";

 <img width="872" height="102" alt="image" src="https://github.com/user-attachments/assets/64bd169e-1daa-423f-b661-4983b993598a" />

-## This query lists the drone ID, status, facility address, average speed in miles per minute, and current battery level for faster than average drones with a sufficient battery level.
+## List the drone ID, status, facility address, average speed in miles per minute, and current battery level for faster than average drones with a battery level above 70.

 ### Managerial Explanation: This query is to be used in emergencies, such as same-day-delivery orders or medical emergencies than might need a certain medicine delivered ASAP.
 It shows managers all the relevant information they might need to decide what drone to use to make those urgent deliveries, such as their battery level and where they're located at the moment.
 Managers can choose the fastest drone closest to the warehouse where the package is stored to make the delivery.

-#### SELECT Drone_droneID, Drone.status, facilityAddress, AVG(tripDistance/tripLength) AS avg_drone_mpm, battery
-FROM Drone
-JOIN storage_facility ON facilityID = `Storage Facility_facilityID`
-JOIN Trip ON Drone_droneID = droneID
-WHERE battery > 70
-GROUP BY Drone_droneID, Drone.status, facilityAddress
-HAVING avg_drone_mpm < (SELECT AVG(tripDistance/tripLength) FROM Trip) ORDER BY avg_drone_mpm DESC;
+#### SELECT Drone_droneID, Drone.status, facilityAddress, AVG(tripDistance/tripLength) AS avg_drone_mpm, battery FROM Drone JOIN storage_facility ON facilityID = `Storage Facility_facilityID`JOIN Trip ON Drone_droneID = droneID WHERE battery > 70 GROUP BY Drone_droneID, Drone.status, facilityAddress HAVING avg_drone_mpm < (SELECT AVG(tripDistance/tripLength) FROM Trip) ORDER BY avg_drone_mpm DESC;

 <img width="803" height="94" alt="image" src="https://github.com/user-attachments/assets/2e8f0c55-e9c0-4117-9a03-25c958359c5a" />

 ## This query calculates how many packages each warehouse has handled and the total weight of those packages, then ranks the warehouses from highest to lowest activity, for warehouses that have handled at least one package.

 ### Managerial Explanation: This query helps management evaluate warehouse activity by showing how many packages each warehouse has handled and the total weight processed.
 It is useful for comparing warehouse workload, identifying high-volume locations, and supporting decisions related to staffing, resource allocation, and operational efficiency.

 #### SELECT Warehouse.warehouseID, COUNT(Packages.packageID) AS TotalPackagesHandled, SUM(Packages.weight) AS TotalWeightHandled FROM Warehouse JOIN Packages ON Warehouse.warehouseID = Packages.Warehouse_warehouseID GROUP BY Warehouse.warehouseID HAVING COUNT(Packages.packageID) > 0 ORDER BY TotalPackagesHandled DESC;